Can my parents force me to follow their religion?

 In September, 2011, Oregon residents Dale and Shannon Hickman, both 26 years old, were convicted of second degree manslaughter in the death of their infant son.
 Born two months premature at home, David Hickman went into distress.
 Instead of seeking medical treatment, they prayed and annointed him with olive oil.
 David passed after nine hours.
 His parents are members of a faith-healing church where other parents have also lost children in similar situations.
 They were sentenced on October 31, 2011 to 75 months in prison followed with three years probation.

 In a similar situation, Shannon Hickman’s sister, Sarah Mitchell, gave birth to twins in 2017.
 Sarah was 24 and her husband, Travis, was 21.
 The babies were premature and born at home.
-One of them, baby Gennifer, had breathing problems and died at home.
+One of them, baby Ginnifer, had breathing problems and died at home.
 Medical help was not sought and the parents were charged a few months later with murder and criminal mistreatment.
+They pleaded guilty to negligent homicide and mistreatment and were sentenced in July, 2018 to six years in prison.
+The surviving child is in foster care.

 As you get older and think about the role of religion in your life, talk with your parents.
 Share your ideas and feelings.
 Talk with your friends who may belong to different faiths.
 What is their relationship with their parents on the subject of religion?
 It won′t be long before you′re independent and able to worship as you choose.